lYcHeeM/ZJImageBrowser/README.md

 # ZJPhotoBrowser
-An simple full screen photo browser based on UICollectionView written in Swift.
+An simple iOS photo browser based on UICollectionView written in Swift.

 ## Requirements